 We’re publishing novels, either standalone or as part of greater series.
 We’re not looking to publish short works such as novellas, short stories, shot story collections or non-fiction at this time.
 No poetry or plays, graphic novels or anything else that is plainly not a prose novel.

-All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, horror, and that new catch-all urban or modern fantasy.
+All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, modern/weird fantasy – and just occasionally horror.
 Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
 We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.

 At Angry Robot we’re publishing books for adults.
 Although we sometimes use the phrase “post-YA” to describe AR titles, we are not looking for any specifically junior, YA or teenage titles to publish right now.
 All our books cover adult themes, situations and “language”, and most of our protagonists are adults.